At Gorseybrigg Primary and Nursery School English is at the heart of all of our teaching.

 Children are encouraged and rewarded for their reading through our Rocket Readers scheme in EYFS and KS1 and Read Around the World in KS2.

 In EYFS, from the very beginning we try to inspire and excite the children in the world of books, Very quickly, the children develop a positive attitude towards books and understand the importance of learning to read.
+We teach reading through a systematic synthetic phonics approach, using Little Wandle Letters and Sounds Revised.

 Books and other texts are promoted in all areas of learning across a wide range of activities including storytelling, drama and role play, story tents and stories to stimulate dance.